box/kube-applier/README.md

 - **kube_applier_run_latency_seconds** - A
   [Histogram](https://godoc.org/github.com/prometheus/client_golang/prometheus#Histogram)
-  that keeps track of the durations of each apply run, labelled with the namespace name and a boolean for whether or not the run was successful.
+  that keeps track of the durations of each apply run, labelled with the namespace name, a success and a dry run boolean.

 - **kube_applier_namespace_apply_count** - A
   [Counter](https://godoc.org/github.com/prometheus/client_golang/prometheus#Counter)